 - The taxpayer authorized electronic filing and did not have the opportunity to review the return as filed

-- The return preparer has a history of RPF
+- If the return preparer has a history of RPM:

-- Online forums in which other taxpayers report RPF
+- Online forums in which other taxpayers report RPM

-- News stories reporting government investigations or prosecution for RPF
+- News stories reporting government investigations or prosecution for RPM

-After review of the memorandum by the clinic director is complete, the completed (ready for mailing) copy should be submitted to the associate clinic director along with the file copy.
-The associate clinic director will initial the file copy to acknowledge that the original is ready to be mailed.
+After the Clinic Director reviews the brief, the completed (ready for mailing) copy should be submitted to the Associate Clinic Director along with the file copy, who will initial the file copy to acknowledge that the original is ready to be mailed.
 Ensure that a complete and exact copy of the entire notebook is retained as a file copy.
 It should also be scanned and saved to the client’s file.

 Sample Memo, Identity Theft